raghavasai106/StudentGradingSystem/README.md

 # StudentGradingSystem
-install python 3 and open in an IDE.
+install python 3 and open in an IDE, I have used PyCharm Pro.
 # Install requirements file containing Django and forms
 python install -r requirements.txt
 # Run the application